 Facebook’s role in the socialization of the online buying process continues to expand as it entrenches its presence as the social network of choice globally for over 800 million users.
-In fact it is is predicted that Facebook will hit the 1 billion user mark by August.
+In fact, it is predicted that Facebook will hit the 2 billion user mark by August.

-Some of the power of Facebook in the online shopping environment is in its ability for people to share what products they like to their friends and also highlight their buying decisions
+Some of the power of Facebook in the online shopping environment is in its ability for people to share what products they like with their friends and also highlight their buying decisions

 Why Use Facebook for Registering on your Online Store?

 Facebook is even recommended as the preferred login for people to use when they visit an online store when they register.
 This is due to the fact that up to 75% of all online transactions that are launched but not completed fail because users abandon their online shopping carts, according to Monetate.

 The company also added that 40 percent of consumers prefer social logins with most people (60%) preferring Facebook.

 The other advantages for using Facebook to simplify registration are the gathering of additional data such as

 These can be used to personalize the site for the user when the user who registers with Facebook returns.